-This course provides a university-level introduction to comparative politics by addressing broad themes related to domestic politics and types of governments in countries around the world, including modern state formation, variation in regime type, and electoral systems and their effects, as well as other core topics & concerns of the sub-field.
-Particular attention will be given toward theories relating to political violence and lesser developed countries.
-While comparative politics covers a wide-ranging area of research, this course is designed to provide the student with a firm grasp and understanding of the fundamental issues, while also highlighting some of the emerging areas of current research and modes of thinking.
-Course instruction involves discussion of broad themes and topics, while also highlighting detailed information pertaining to case studies of individual countries.
+This course provides a university-level introduction to comparative politics by addressing broad themes related to domestic politics and types of governments in countries around the world.
+Specific topics include modern state formation, variation in regime type, electoral systems and their effects, as well as other core topics & concerns of the sub-field.
+In addition, attention will be given toward theories relating to political violence & civil conflicts, and lesser developed countries.
+While comparative politics covers a wide-ranging area of study, this course is designed to provide the student with a firm grasp and understanding of the sub-field's fundamental issues, while also surveying several other important and emerging topics.
+Additionally, the course also features detailed examinations of case studies relating to individual countries in order to discuss how theories work and evolve in practice.